fvelasquez12/Superposition/docs/final.md

 ![200 Episodes of Classical Deep Q Learning Using Convolutional Neural Networks](https://user-images.githubusercontent.com/45921165/145734497-da01083a-6576-4900-94f5-c260daae3a89.png)

-As seen above, the classical algorithm also begins with seemly random noise.
-This algorithm, which performed faster due to being a classical algorithm, when run for 50,000 episodes, resulted in the below graph:
+As seen above, the classical algorithm also begins with seemingly random noise.
+This algorithm, which performed faster due to being a classical algorithm, resulted in the below graph when run for 50,000 episodes:

 ![50,000 Episodes of Classical Deep Q Learning Using Convolutional Neural Networks](https://user-images.githubusercontent.com/45921165/145734512-9e76f294-ff4d-480f-98f4-d93d6e28ef80.png)